alosadagrande/tekton-dpdk/blog.md

 [build-testpmd : build] STEP 1: FROM registry.redhat.io/openshift4/dpdk-base-rhel8
 ...
 ```
-However, we want to provide a real continous deployment pipeline.
-Then, as explained in [Scenario](#Scenario), the pipeline must automatically be launched everytime new code is pushed to the master branch of testPMD git repository.
+However, we want to provide a real continuous deployment pipeline.
+Then, as explained in [Scenario](#Scenario), the pipeline must automatically be launched every time a new code is pushed to the master branch of testPMD Git repository.
 We assume that pushing code to the master branch means it is ready for production.

 [Tekton Triggers](https://github.com/tektoncd/triggers) provides a mechanism to declaratively create `PipelineRuns` based on external events.
 They implement a system for creating Kubernetes resources in response to external events, mostly in the form of **webhooks**.
 These events allow users to create resource templates that get instantiated when an event is received.
 Additionally, fields from event payloads can be injected into these resource templates as runtime information.
 This enables users to automatically create templated `PipelineRun` or `TaskRun` resources when an event is received.